ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Layouts/ConditionalLayout.rst

 This property defines the condition that when evaluating to true, chooses this
-`ConditionalLayout </sdk/apps/qml/Ubuntu.Layouts/ConditionalLayout/>`__
+:ref:`ConditionalLayout <sdk_ubuntu_layouts_conditionallayout>` to become
-to become the active layout.
+the active layout.
 When two ConditionalLayouts **when** condition is evaluated to true, the first one declared in the layouts list is chosen.

 |